 The Future of Creative Work

 Super Bowl LX proved that artificial intelligence has irrevocably changed advertising.
-It's a tool for breathtaking efficiency, a subject of intense public debate, and a catalyst for new ethical dilemmas.
+It is a tool for breathtaking efficiency, a subject of intense public debate, and a catalyst for new ethical dilemmas.
 The brands that thrived used AI to enable human connection, not replace it.
 As the dust settles on the biggest brand battle of the year, one lesson is clear: in the age of AI, the most intelligent advertisement is one that understands what makes us human.

 Tags: